loopydoopysnoopy/c1-mini/README.md

 # Requirements

-# Configuring
+## Configuration
 All project configurations currently exist as environment variables.
 Some Solana network settings are already populated in the .env_template file.

+### Environment Variables

+Create a `.env` file in the root of your project and add the following environment variables: